Skip to main content

 Key Metrics to Focus On:

-• Impressions & Reach: Visibility on platforms like GitHub or Stack Overflow.
+• Impressions & Reach: Visibility on platforms like Stack Overflow.

 • Conversion Rate: Steps like signing up for API keys or integrating your product.